stepanenko/nestjs-app/OVERVIEW.md

 - validation: evaluate input data and if valid, simply pass it through unchanged; otherwise, throw an exception when the data is incorrect

 ## Guards
+A guard is a class annotated with the @Injectable() decorator.
+Guards should implement the CanActivate interface.
+Guards have a single responsibility.
+They determine whether a given request will be handled by the route handler or not, depending on certain conditions (like permissions, roles, ACLs, etc.) present at run-time.
+This is often referred to as authorization.
+**Guards** have access to the `ExecutionContext` instance, and thus know exactly what's going to be executed next.
+They're designed, much like exception filters, pipes, and interceptors, to let you interpose processing logic at exactly the right point in the request/response cycle, and to do so declaratively.
+This helps keep your code DRY and declarative.

 ## Interceptors